A fine last-minute gift for the spammer who has everything.

 Send the email.

-At this point, you can usually delete the spam email and the forwarded copy unless the receiving entity (such as uspis.gov - the U.S. Postal Inspection Service) wants you to retain them for a certain number of days.
+At this point, you can usually delete the spam email and the forwarded copy unless the receiving entity (such as uspis.gov - the U.S. Postal Inspection Service - spam@uspis.gov) wants you to retain them for a certain number of days.

 Some of these addresses were hard to find.
-Any mid-size to large company should have an "abuse" address, and every website should have a "postmaster" address; but these often go unmonitored.
+Any mid-size to large company should have an "abuse" address, and every website should have a "postmaster" address; but those often go unmonitored.
+If you ever receive any spam purporting to be from or about LauverSystems.com, tell us about it here!

 Does this effort really matter?
 Not always, but some of these companies defend their reputations with a team of technicians who follow through with law enforcement to disable those phishing sites and arrest their owners.
 If just one of your reports made this happen, it could prevent literally thousands of people from being scammed - there are some good feels in that.
 MailChimp continues to impress: as a bulk mailer, they are tempting to spammers; but if given clear evidence, they will permanently ban that customer.